janastu/iihs_curation_auth/README.md

 2. Navigate to the folder iihs_curation_auth and open cmd prompt

-3.In the cmd prompt, Run the command
+3. In the cmd prompt, Run the command

 	npm install